 Pilots are ongoing or are planned to be conducted both in the lab and in the field later this year by several Electricity utilities.

-This Work Item is proposing the definition of a new FDD band in a Release independent manner to transition from WiMax to LTE technology and allow new use cases, such LPWA (NB-IoT and eMTC) and cat 1-4 UEs.
+This Work Item is proposing the definition of a new FDD band in a Release independent manner from Rel-13 to transition to LTE technology and allow new use cases, such LPWA (NB-IoT and eMTC) CPE-like devices.

 The following assumptions are to be considered: